AlvaroCruz15/alvarocruz15.github.io/README.md

-# Alvaro Cruz Perez — Engineering Portfolio
+# Alvaro Alejandro Cruz Perez — Engineering Portfolio

-This version is intentionally **not tailored to one company or one job posting**.

 The portfolio is organized around a professional story: